Energea

 Regulatory Compliance

-Offerings registered under SEC Reg CF or Reg A+ Tier 2; both allow non-accredited participation with investment limits.
-Platform files Form C (Reg CF) or Offering Circular (Reg A+) with business and project details, financials, risk factors, and use of proceeds.
+Offerings registered under SEC Reg A+ Tier 2; allows non-accredited participation with investment limits.
+Platform files Offering Circulars with business and project details, financials, risk factors, and use of proceeds.
 Ongoing annual reports required.
-Investors receive K-1 tax forms for LLC pass-through taxation.
+Critical tax note: Portfolios 2, 3, and 5 have elected C-corp treatment — investors receive 1099-DIV (dividends) and 1099-B (return of capital), not K-1.
+Portfolio 4 (USA) tax election unconfirmed — may issue K-1.
+All three OC-sourced portfolios disclose prior offering rescission exposure from Reg A compliance issues.

 Investor Communication